irlanrobson/irlanrobson.github.io/_posts/2019-09-24-improved frame allocator.md

 This can happen often because it is not possible to free memory with this allocator.
 This is one practical rule of thumb of allocators.
 If you can't allocate memory using one allocator then fallback to another allocator!

-Therefore, a simple solution is to not allocate just memory but also allocate more information, or as we call here, a memory block.
+Therefore, a simple solution is to not allocate just memory but also allocate more information, or as we call here, a block header.
-The memory block should contain a flag indicating the memory came out from a parent allocator or from the frame allocator.
+The header should contain a flag indicating the memory came out from a parent allocator or from the frame allocator.
 Here's an example of how one could declare this kind of improved frame allocator.

+Note: You can also use a footer but this requires passing the size of the memory block to the deallocate function.

 (I hope the types are self-documented, and please ignore the charming namespace prefixes, I prefer them over namespaces for clarity)